 Live the SKEMA experience!

-Explore SKEMA Business School’s Raleigh campus: panoramic views (360°), videos ...with the app #SKEMAExperience (only available for tablets) at the Google Play
+Explore SKEMA Business School’s Raleigh campus: panoramic views (360°), videos ...with the app #SKEMAExperience (only available for tablets) at the Apple app store

 Establishing a campus in the Triangle area, a gateway to the leading high-tech cluster in the US is no coincidence.
 SKEMA has forged a reputation and an identity for its schools in high-tech clusters and world-class business centres, thereby offering its students ample opportunity for involvement in vibrant business environments.
 SKEMA was drawn to the region given the world renowned reputation of the Research Triangle Park and the quality of its higher education system.

 At the heart of the Centennial campus of North Carolina State University, SKEMA Business School has more than 30,000 square feet (2,500 m2) for its students, for whom interaction with American and international students is part of day-to-day life.
 This location is also home to NC State Colleges, such as Engineering and Textiles, the famous James B. Hunt Jr. Library, as well as numerous innovative businesses and research laboratories.